aquasecurity/tracee/docs/tutorials/promtail.md

 kubectl logs -f daemonset/tracee -n tracee-system
 ```

-However, once you have all the above components installed, you can open the Grafana Dashbord, on the left, go to "Explore".
+However, once you have all the above components installed, you can open the Grafana Dashboard, on the left, go to "Explore".
 There, you should be able to select Loki as a Datasource.

 Now, you can write log queries in LogQL to access the logs that are stored in the Tracee pods: